brenton-leighton/ros_docker/README.md

 Edit a container's [`Dockerfile`](https://docs.docker.com/reference/dockerfile/) to change how the image is built, e.g. to install additional packages.

-[Dockerfile+](https://github.com/edrevo/dockerfile-plus) is used to add the `INCLUDE+` instruction that allows for importing a Dockerfile into another Dockerfile.
+[Dockerfile+](https://github.com/edrevo/dockerfile-plus) is used to add the `INCLUDE+` instruction that allows for including a Dockerfile into another Dockerfile.
+It's used to include the Dockerfiles located in the `common` directory.

 ## Running the containers directly